Santino Marella: Impact Wrestling / Total Nonstop Action Wrestling (2017–2019; 2022–present)

 On March 5, 2022, Carelli returned to Impact Wrestling for their Sacrifice event, doing commentary alongside Tom Hannifan and Matthew Rehwoldt for the Impact World Championship main event between Moose and Heath.
-On January 13, 2023, at Hard to Kill, Carelli made his return under his previous ringname Santino Marella, performing as the on-screen Impact Director of Authority.
+On January 13, 2023, at Hard to Kill, Carelli made his return under his previous ring name Santino Marella, performing as the on-screen Impact Director of Authority.
 On the April 6 episode of Impact!, Marella was mysteriously attacked backstage.
 With Sami Callihan being suspected behind the attack as part of his initiation into The Design, Marella teamed up with Dirty Dango and Impact Digital Media Champion Joe Hendry on April 16, at Rebellion, to face and ultimately defeat the Design.
 On the May 18 episode of Impact!, it was revealed that Dango was Marella's assailant.

 At Victory Road September 13, 2024, Marella appeared on-screen with his daughter, the NXT and the now renamed Total Nonstop Action Wrestling (TNA) liaison Arianna Grace, for the first time in their career.
 On the May 29, 2025 episode of Impact!, Marella teamed with Grace for the first time, where they lost to Robert Stone and Victoria Crawford in a mixed tag team match.
 At Against All Odds on June 6, Grace accompanied Marella in his match victory against Stone for the TNA Director of Authority position in Grace's final appearance for TNA.

-Return to WWE (2025–present)
+Return to WWE (2025)

 At NXT Vengeance Day on February 15, 2025, Marella made his on-screen return to WWE as the TNA Director of Authority in a segment with NXT General Manager Ava, and again on May 27th to announce a title match between Mike Santana and new TNA World Champion, Trick Williams.

 On the July 22, 2025 episode of NXT, Marella interrupted a promo by NXT North American Champion Ethan Page to announce that he would challenge Page for the North American Championship the following week.
 On July 29, Marella wrestled his first WWE match in 11 years under the Santino Marella character against Ethan Page, but was unsuccessful in winning the title.